virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 The units of measurement are *PERCENTAGE* and *SPECIFIC*.
 The second value is availabe only for **NET_EXT** and **NET_EXT_OUT** resource types.

 The following example illustrates the subscription to the *onAlert* event.
-Here, the *log* action is executed if one of the environment triggers is invoked.
+Here, the *log* action is executed if one of the triggers within the compute (*[cp]*) layer is invoked.
 ``` json
 {
     "type": "update",